 Definition.
 This is a sudden, strong desire to rest and sleep.
 It can occur at any time of the day, and is not uncommon among those following a nutritional balancing program.
 The need for rest is usually short – 15 to 45 minutes.
 Afterwards, the person feels rested and well.

-In all cases, the cause of this sudden fatigue or attack of fatigue is development.
+The cause of this sudden fatigue or attack of fatigue is almost always development.
 A crude way to understand it is that during development the body “downloads” or assembles new information and other changes that need to take place.

 At a certain moment, there is a need to implement or integrate that information into the body structure and physiology.
 The rest period is needed in order to complete this process.

 A good analogy.
 This is analogous to the need to restart a computer after downloading new software for it.
 The software has been introduced into the machine.
 However, to fully implement the new software, one must temporarily shut down the machine and then restart it.

 Cadmium elimination.
 A related situation, but with somewhat different symptoms, is a cadmium elimination.
 This is the removal of a powerful crutch.
 The fatigue, however, does not go away by taking a rest or a nap.

 Instead, one needs to increase the amount of Megapan and Endo-dren one takes for a few days to a few weeks.
 One may need 3-3-3 Megapan and 3-3-3 Endo-dren, and rarely a little more.
 Then the body rebalances, the fatigue goes away, and one can resume one’s regular program.

 ARE FATIGUE ATTACKS HARMFUL?

 Not at all.
 They seem to be a necessary part of development for some people.
 They can be annoying, however, if they occur while one is driving a car, talking on the phone, or busy in some other way.